 - UPDATE (MAY 21, 2015) – There is a new sculpture on the front lawn at the entrance.
 It’s larger than life!
 Or at least larger (taller) than the building.
 He reminds me of when you eat at Freebirds and make shapes out of your leftover tinfoil, except much much much larger.

 Are these all of the things you need to know?
 No!
 But this should give you a good idea of a majority of the costs you might not have considered.
 There are also a ton of little tips and tricks for working at Laguna Gloria that only a seasoned event planner would know, so please think through this decision carefully as well.

 Check out one of our Laguna Gloria weddings that was featured on Style Me Pretty!

 PLEASE NOTE — While we strive to give you very accurate information, things change a lot in the world of venues and weddings, so please use this blog as a guide and not as the letter of the law.
 We do make regular updates to this blog as we gain new information about hosting events at Laguna Gloria.
 Please remember that this is a working museum and there are changing art installations that may restrict the access to certain areas of the museum from time to time.
-By the time you read this, there may also have been some changes to their rules (additions or subtractions) so please feel free to leave a comment on this post or give us a call at #512-902-2743 with any questions you might have about booking your wedding at Laguna Gloria in Austin, Texas.
+By the time you read this, there may also have been some changes to their rules (additions or subtractions) so please feel free to give us a call at #512-902-2743 with any questions you might have about booking your wedding at Laguna Gloria in Austin, Texas.